 Have a clear and compelling title and your logo.

 Speak directly to the people who will click your ads.

-For example, if you work with families in Portland, there’s no sense in serving ads to searchers in New York.
+For example, if you work with families in Atlanta there’s no sense in serving ads to searchers in New York.
 If you’re a large international nonprofit, you might benefit from targeting entire countries.
-Consider using more precise targeting if your nonprofit doesn’t run programs in all regions or cities, or you’d like to focus your advertising efforts on certain areas within a country.
+Consider using more precise targeting if your nonprofit doesn’t run programs in all regions or cities, or if you’d like to focus your advertising efforts on certain areas within a country.

 Target radius around a location if you’re locally based and your beneficiaries and supporters’ base is in a radius around your location.

 Google Ads pushes more toward higher conversion rates – focusing on driving high-quality traffic to your website, rather than just driving a high quantity.
 Whatever your CTA (Call to Action) is – donation, newsletter sign-up, volunteer application – Google wants you to take advantage of more bidding strategies like Target CPA, Maximize Conversions, and Enhanced CPC to optimize for conversions.